 The Board of Directors is responsible for the overall investment policy, objectives and management of the Fund and has entrusted the Management Company with the responsibility for performing directly or by way of delegation all functions relating to the Fund's investment management.
-The Management Company will perform itself the investment and reinvestment management function in relation to all Sub-Funds, except for the Sub-Funds MercLan Global Equity and MercLan Patrimonium for which it has delegated the investment management function to Mercier Van Lanschot, the Belgian branch of Van Lanschot Kempen N.V., hereinafter referred to as the 'Investment Manager'.
+The Management Company will perform itself the investment and reinvestment management function in relation to all Sub-Funds.

-Depositary and paying agent 6.2
+6.2 Depositary and paying agent